Samuel-Bandeira/Reading-XML-file/README.md

 # Reading-XML-file
 Little projet usign html and javascript.
-Usign fetch to extract data from XML file, wich os user for some websites apis instead of JSON, its worth to learn!
+Usign fetch to extract data from XML file, its worth to learn because some websites still use xml data instead of Json.

 - [x] Create a simple interface to show the extracted data.